"I really f*ck with what you guys are doing at B/R Kicks." - Kyrie Irving

 As the Kicks brand grew, we were able to develop our unboxings into more of a cohesive series featuring athletes unboxing new editions of their signatures shoes.
 The benefit of a series like this was that fans could get closer to the athletes they love and hear firsthand the details of the sneakers that were coming out.
 One of the first ones we did featured Donovan Mitchell and we subsequently got to shoot some great episodes with All Star players like Kyrie Irving, Kevin Durant, James Harden, Paul George, Steph Curry, Damian Lillard, Odell Beckham, John Geiger, Mookie Betts, and Anthony Davis.

 The series was actually picked up by Facebook Watch as an exclusive streaming show after the first two episodes we launched.
 I had the opportunity to help develop the look and feel of this series and the overall question and answer feel of it from a creative direction and production standpoint along with art directing the motion graphics from the initial episodes with Kyrie and Donovan.
 The Kyrie episode ended up being our most impactful episode as the interest around the Spongebob collection, which was a collaboration between Nike and Nickelodeon, was through the roof.
+However we had plenty of chances to really shoot with top tier NBA talent from this project.

 As can be seen in the behind the scenes video below, these shoots involved multiple cameras and were much bigger productions than our initial unboxing experiments.
 BR Kicks is a brand that I am proud to say I helped build from the ground up, and the ability for it to become a legitimate community in the sneaker space with engaged fans who interact with the content but also a feasible business model for monetization in a crowded market is a testament to the efficacy of the storytelling and the relatability of the content.